TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

 .. function:: getfilesystemencodeerrors()

    Return the name of the error mode used to convert between Unicode filenames and bytes filenames.
-The encoding name is returned from :func:`getfilesystemencoding`.
+The encoding name is returned kutoka :func:`getfilesystemencoding`.

    :func:`os.fsencode` and :func:`os.fsdecode` should be used to ensure that